WIND | In Development

 The wind power from Auwahi Wind is sold to Maui Electric Company under a 20-year contract.

 Commitment to Community

 The Auwahi Wind project has enabled Ulupalakua Ranch to continue ranching operations.
 A farm lease agreement between Sempra U.S. Gas & Power and Ulupalakua Ranch provides the ranch's owners with the opportunity to thrive as cattle farmers and to maintain the rural character of thousands of acres of open space.

 Maui Economic Development Board received funding through a grant from Sempra U.S. Gas & Power for the development of a new education app aimed at teaching science and math students about wind farms.
-These funds also supported the translation of new wind modules into a curriculum for students in the local Hawaiian Language Immersion Program.
+These funds also supported the translation of island energy curriculum into the Hawaiian language for use in immersion science classrooms.

 - Created about 180 construction jobs at the peak of construction and four positions to operate the facility

-- Supports Hawaii’s efforts to get 40 percent of its electricity from renewable sources by 2030
+- Supports Hawaii's efforts to obtain 40 percent of its electricity from renewable sources by 2030

 - Provides a new source of clean, locally produced power

 - Includes up to 4.4 MWh storage capacity (11 MW power capacity) to support stability of the power grid

 - Helps preserve the rural and agricultural character of the development site for future generations